The Real Retirement Challenge

 The conversion process rarely fails because of a single decision.

-It fails because of accumulated assumptions:
+It fails because of accumulated assumptions.

-These assumptions hold during accumulation.
+These assumptions often hold during accumulation.
+They break during distribution.

-Because in retirement, timing affects taxation, taxation affects future income, and future income affects flexibility.
+In retirement, timing affects taxation, taxation affects future income, and future income affects flexibility.
+Small decisions, repeated over time, shape large outcomes.

 Conversion decisions are path-dependent.